Clinicians with Adult Specialties

 Joshua Pipoly (MA, LPC) obtained his Master’s Degree in Clinical Mental Health Counseling from John Carroll University.
 As a graduate student, Joshua interned at Cornerstone of Hope from January 2019 through December of the same year.
 While an intern, he facilitated groups, worked at the summer camp, and worked with bereaved individuals in individual sessions.
 He has experience working with children, adolescents, young adults, and adults.
 When working with clients, he strives to maintain a therapeutic, safe environment and assist clients in developing new skills and strategies.

-KAYLA GREEN
+KAYLA FACEY

 BRIONNA BANKS